xenxynon/build-releases/fox.md

    2. Flash your ROM

-   3. Flash the zip in after flashing ROM
+   3. Flash the recovery zip in after flashing ROM

    4. Format data (if clean flashing)